One-Survivor/the-adam-and-eve-story/README.md

 The Adam and Eve story in plain text (.txt) and multiple languages. <br>
 </h3>

+If you just want to read/use the book, [click here](https://github.com/One-Survivor/the-adam-and-eve-story/blob/main/English.txt).

 I have been, by hand, transcripted the entire thing into plain text to ease up things when copy-and-pasting or when using it digitally.
 I am planing to do a translation into Spanish.
 Please, be welcome and before contributing, read the contributions and rules.
-If you are really new to GitHub, read the I'm new part.

-**I'm new**

-So you are new to GitHub.
-It is really simple.
-You can think of it as a cloud storage, or something like a Google Drive.
-You can store things here and collaborate with people just like in Google Docs.
-If you just want to read/use the book, [click here](https://github.com/One-Survivor/the-adam-and-eve-story/blob/main/English.txt).

 **Contributions**
 - Have in mind I basically copied by hand the entire thing, so there might be some places in which I fucked up.
 If you happen to spot any, please be welcome and fix it.